Reactivate a disabled Azure subscription

 If you have questions or need help, create a support request.

-- Learn how to Monitor and manage billing activity for Azure.
+- Learn how to Plan to manage Azure costs.